thiadeliria/KenKen/README.md

 * [Heuristics](https://github.com/thiadeliria/KenKen#heuristics)

 ## How to Play KenKen
-KenKen (also known as KenDoku or Mathdoku) is a puzzle game designed to improve your math skills.
+KenKen (also known as Kashikoku-Naru-Puzzle, 賢くなるパズル) is a puzzle game designed to improve your math skills.
 Similar to Sudoku, the objective is to fill an *n* × *n* grid of cells with digits 1 to *n*.
 For example, here is a 3×3 grid.

 <p align="center">
 <img src="https://github.com/thiadeliria/KenKen/blob/master/images/example.png" width="300" />
 </p>

-A KenKen grid contains *n* -sized groups of cells called ***cages***, which are outlined in bold.
+A KenKen grid contains *n* -sized groups of cells called *cages*, which are outlined in bold.
 The grid above has 5 cages.

-Each cage contain a ***target*** and, optionally, an ***operation***.
+Each cage contain a *target* and, optionally, an *operation*.
 Those are the little numbers and symbols in the corner of the cages.
 A target is an integer.
 An operation might be addition, subtraction, multiplication, or division.
 We must fill in the cages with digits that combine via the given operation, in some order, to produce the target value.
 For example, there are two single-cell cages in the upper right and lower left corners.
 Each cage reads "3" - which means 3 is the target and solution (since each cage is a single cell).
 As for the three-cell cage in the lower right grid, "4×" means that the three digits must produce 4 when all three are multiplied, such as in 1×2×2.

 ### Rules:
 * Each digit appears only once in a row